anilmainali/wilsonmar.github.io/_posts/2016-04-01-java-devops-workflow.md

    * On Linux, apt-get.

 3\.
-Download and install environmental utilities on your laptop or a virtual instance.
+Download and install language support utilities on your laptop or a virtual instance.

    * <a target="_blank" href="http://www.oracle.com/technetwork/java/javase/downloads/index.html">
    Java SDK download from Oracle</a>